-- 5.6.8 Fodder preservatives such as the following may be used:
+5.5.8 Fodder preservatives such as the following may be used:

 - a. bacteria, fungi and enzymes;

 - b. natural products of food industry;

 - c. plant based products.

-- d. vitamins and minerals subject to the order of preference in 5.6.6.
+- d. vitamins and minerals subject to 5.5.6.

 Synthetic chemical fodder preservatives such as acetic, formic and propionic acid are permitted in severe weather conditions.